What’s so special about the Cloud Rainforest Mashpi Reserve’s location

-One particularly amazing experience that visitors can enjoy at Mashpi is a trip aboard the Dragonfly Canopy Gondola, which rises up to 650 ft (200 m) above the ground, offering breathtaking, 360° views of both the cloud forest (at the beginning of the line) and the rainforest at the end of the line.
+One particularly fantastic experience that visitors can enjoy at Mashpi is a trip aboard the Dragonfly Canopy Gondola, which rises to 650 ft (200 m) above the ground, offering breathtaking, 360° views of both the cloud forest (at the beginning of the line) and the rainforest at the end of the line.

-Water: The Essence of Life
+Water: The Essence of Life in a Cloud Rainforest

 Is the Mashpi Reserve the world’s most biologically diverse place?